lyn0224/web_app_for_property_sale_rental/Journal/Bo_An_Journal.md

     What tasks are blocked waiting on another team member?
         -Waiting for database set up
         -Waiting for login/Sign in function from the backend

+    XP Core Values: : In this stage, Some how the frontend and backend are separated we communicated a lot in order to keep frontend and backend in the same page

 <strong>202 TEAM, Sprint#4</strong><br/>
 Team Member Name :<strong><i> Bo An</i></strong><br/>
+XP Core Values: : Communication

     What tasks did I work on / complete?
         -Finish sign in/signup page with functionality